 Silas heavily pushed his end of course survey at the end of DSCI 310.
 I think that these are very valuable for the improvement of the class.
 If there is one professor that would take the advice of his students seriously, it's Dr. Bergen.

-He invited the graduating seniors out to Island City for an afternoon of card games.
-This sense of community is something that lacks most departments.
-It was light, fun, and a nice way to get to hang out with my class mates and professors before we parted ways.
 It should be noted that Silas won all of the card games.
 Handily.
 I later saw him again at Island City for one of their trivia nights.
 I tried to get him to throw the game in exchange for a good review.
 He called my bluff and beat us anyways.

-The reason we do so well in these competitions is because of the amazing education that we receive in this department.
 And the most important skill I learned in this whole department was how to communicate data from Dr. Bergen's DSCI 310 class.

-Silas volunteered to put on a workshop for our Women in Computer Science Club just days after MUDAC.
-He presented the essential topics we learned in DSCI 310 and built off of another workshop given earlier in the semester.
 This was a perfect introduction to Visualization.
 It kept people engaged with hands-on activities.
 The content was understandable to novices outside of the DSCI/STAT world while also providing that sense of accomplishment that comes when you create something from scratch.
-Even after taking his course, I learned from this workshop and it was well received by the audience!

 Though Winona is a smaller school which is lesser known outside of Minnesota, I believe that we have one of the best Statistics and Data Science departments.
 Dr. Bergen is helping spread the Winona State name as well as the fantastic education that we are offered here.
 As far as I know, he has done presentation and workshops in both Florida and Japan.
 He helped organize, host, and teach an REU program last summer for four students at Winona State.
 Silas also helps our students get our names across.
 Aside from the competitions, he brought students to SportsCon where they could learn more about applications of their studies and network.
 He brought some students from his DSCI 310 class to St. Olaf's to present our projects to some students there.
 He also helped organize our teleconference to the person on the Police Data Challenge team.

-I was planning a post-graduation trip to Seattle.
-Since I knew that Silas had graduated from the University of Washington and lived in Seattle throughout graduate school, I went to him for travel advice.
 What I got out of it was a mediocre donut shop.
 The morning I came back from my trip I met with Silas to present our work for the Police Data Challenge.
 It was then that he informed me that the tallest building in Seattle (yes, taller than the Space Needle), with the best view, was a cool spot to check out.

 Moral of the story.
 Don't ask him for travel advice.